efabless/foss-asic-tools/README.md

 #### Variables for VNC

-Both scripts will use default settings, which you can tweak by settings shell variables (VARIABLE=default is shown):
+Both scripts will use default settings, which you can tweak by settings shell variables (`VARIABLE=default` is shown):

-* `DRY_RUN` (unset by default); if set to any value (also 0, false, etc.), the start scripts print all executed commands instead of running.
+* `DRY_RUN` (unset by default); if set to any value (also `0`, `false`, etc.), the start scripts print all executed commands instead of running.
 Useful for debugging/testing or just creating "template commands" for unique setups.
 * `DESIGNS=$HOME/eda/designs` (`DESIGNS=%USERPROFILE%\eda\designs` for `.bat`) sets the directory that holds your design files.
 This directory is mounted into the container on `/foss/designs`.
 * `WEBSERVER_PORT=80` sets the port on which the Docker daemon will map the webserver port of the container to be reachable from localhost and the outside world. `0` disables the mapping.
 * `VNC_PORT=5901` sets the port on which the Docker daemon will map the VNC server port of the container to be reachable from localhost and the outside world.
 This is only required to access the UI with a different VNC client. `0` disabled the mapping.